shravanngoswamii/actions/README.md

 This action inserts a MultiDocumenter-style top navigation bar to `Documenter.jl` generated sites.

-**Note:** This action requires Julia to be installed.
-You have to take care of installing Julia (e.g. using `julia-actions/setup-julia` if it is not already installed.

 `TuringNavbar.html` in `DocsNav/scripts` directory contains code for building navigation bar for Turing language satellite packages' documentation but you can use your own navigation bar for your project!

 ### Parameters